OpenBankingUK/reference-applications/fapi-conformance-suite.md

 # FAPI Conformance Suite

-Tools which allow an ASPSP to run tests to check conformance to the OIDC FAPI security profile.

 ## Background

 The Open ID Foundation (OIDF) profiles are a robust set of security standards for the safe provision of Financial APIs (FAPIs) that offer the highest level of protection for all participants; in particular end users.
 One of the main benefits of using the OIDF security standards is that the OIDF facilitates individual organisations to attest to OpenID standards through a self-certification process using an OIDF supplied and maintained suite of tests.
 The log files generated during self-certification are made available for peer review using an open and transparent approach.